matth-x/MicroOcpp/README.md

         Serial.print(F("BootNotification was answered.
 Central System clock: "));
         Serial.println(confMsg["currentTime"].as<String>()); //"currentTime" is a field of the central system response

-        //Notify your hardare that the BootNotification.conf() has arrived.
-E.g.:
+        //evseIsBooted = true; <-- Example: Notify your hardare that the BootNotification.conf() has arrived });
-        //evseIsBooted = true;
-    });

     ... //rest of setup() function; executed immediately as bootNotification() is non-blocking